Lexell's Comet

 D/1770 L1, popularly known as Lexell's Comet after its orbit computer Anders Johan Lexell, was a comet discovered by astronomer Charles Messier in June 1770.
 It is notable for having passed closer to Earth than any other comet in recorded history, approaching to a distance of only 0.015 AU, or six times the distance from the Earth to the Moon.
-The comet has not been seen since 1770 and is considered a lost comet.
+The comet is lost, having not been seen since 1770.

-Lexell's Comet's 1770 passing still holds the record of closest observed approach of Earth by a comet.
-However, if approaches deduced from orbit calculations are included, it may have been beaten by a small sungrazing comet, P/1999 J6 (SOHO), which may have passed even closer at about 0.012 AU from Earth on June 12, 1999, but the uncertainties are around ±1.5 million km as the P/1999 J6 approach was unobserved.
+The passing of Lexell's Comet in 1770 holds the record for the closest observed approach to Earth by a comet.
+However, orbital calculations suggest it may have been beaten by a small sungrazing comet, P/1999 J6 (SOHO), which may have passed at about 0.012 AU from Earth on June 12, 1999, but the uncertainties are around ±1.5 million km as the P/1999 J6 approach was unobserved.